Tips for Caregivers to Maximize a Child’s Heart Health for a Lifetime

 For more information about the practice of genetic counseling, visit the National Society of Genetic Counselors

 We will typically begin the appointment by reviewing your medical and family history in detail.
 Please obtain as much information as possible about your family’s health history ahead of time and bring it with you to your appointment.
-Our genetic counselor will use this information to provide you with information about the natural history of genetic cardiovascular conditions, inheritance patterns and potential risks for other family members.
+Ages of diagnosis for cardiac conditions and copies of any previous cardiac genetic test reports are important.
+Our genetic counselors will use this information to provide you with information about the natural history of genetic cardiovascular conditions, inheritance patterns and potential risks for other family members.
 When indicated, the genetic counselor will guide you through options for genetic testing and explain how the possible results may impact your treatment or screening recommendations.
+Genetic counselors can also address emotional considerations of genetic testing and help identify resources for you and your family.

-Since the results of genetic testing can often have a significant impact on other family members, our genetic counselor is available to explain the results in detail and discuss how you and your family members may be affected by this information.
+Since the results of genetic testing can often have a significant impact on other family members, our genetic counselors are available to explain the results in detail and discuss how you and your family members may be affected by this information.

 Our team of highly skilled specialists work with you and your family to treat cardiovascular disease.